microsoft/ImagineCup/README.md

 **Thank You to Our Authors:** Chloe Condon, Jalen McGee, Pablo Veramendi, Jen Looper, Sarah Guthals, Ryan Mendenhall, the Microsoft Garage Team, and Chris Noring.

-### After this training, you'll have an opportunity to attend free, live mentorship webinars put on by Microsoft Cloud Advocates.
-Our next webinar will be held on December 2nd at 18:00 GMT+0 with [Maxime Roullier](https://developer.microsoft.com/en-us/advocates/maxime-rouiller) on using Serverless Computing for your project!
-Gain access to the webinar meeting information by completing the [**Post Training Quiz**](https://zealous-pebble-06ae2440f.azurestaticapps.net/quiz/1).
+### After this training, you'll have an opportunity to attend free, live mentorship webinars hosted by Microsoft Cloud Advocates.
+Gain access to the webinar meeting information and our first three webinar recordings by completing the [**Post Training Quiz**](https://zealous-pebble-06ae2440f.azurestaticapps.net/quiz/1).

 ## Sections